sajid-tp/React-JS/Notes/Theory/State.md

 ### State

 **Definition:**
-State is the data that represents the current condition of an application at a given point in time.State is the data that represents the current condition of a component (or application) at a given point in time, and when it changes, the UI re-renders to reflect that change
+State is the data that represents the current condition of a component (or application) at a given point in time, and when it changes, the UI re-renders to reflect that change

 **Examples:**